 As this case study suggests, Prevent deals with all forms of extremism – not just Islamism.
 Indeed, four out of the fourteen terrorist plots that were thwarted in the past year were inspired by far right extremism.
 Currently, one third of Prevent referrals nationally relate to the far right.
 It is vital to build resilience amongst all of Britain’s diverse communities against the growing threat of political extremism.
 That is where projects like RealTalk can shift thinking in creative and positive ways.

-Sean Arbuthnot is a Senior Fellow with CARR, and is Local Prevent Co-ordinator & Training consultant based in the UK.
-See his profile at:
+Mr Sean Arbuthnot is a Policy and Practitioner Fellow at CARR, and is a local Prevent Co-ordinator & Training consultant based in the UK.
+See his profile here.

 © Sean Arbuthnot.
 Views expressed on this website are individual contributors’ and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).